freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 120.1

-Looks like a json object.
+It looks like a JSON object.
 You can empty the terminal with `clear`.
-The terminal looks a little cluttered, can you clear it for me?
+The terminal looks a little cluttered, why don't you clear it.

 #### HINTS